 La Playa, the friendly village where you can have camp set up for the night.
 You can enjoy local cuisine and restock your supplies from this village.

-Day 4: La Playa to Aguas Calientes via Llactapata (and Hydroelectric Plant) (15.5 miles)
+Day 4: La Playa to Aguas Calientes via Llactapata (15.5 miles)

-There will be an ascent towards the archeological site of Llactapata before heading downhill to meet Hydroelectric Plant.
+There will be an ascent towards the archaeological site of Llactapata before heading downhill to meet Hydroelectric Plant.
 Following the railway track, you’ll reach Aguas Calientes, a settlement near the majestic Machu Picchu.

 Day 5: Aguas Calientes to Machu Picchu (5.6 miles)